Intramural Sports Handbook

 2. It is the responsibility of the team captain to complete entry forms and submit it with the required entry fees prior to the entry deadline.
-Late entries may be turned in with payment, but there is not guarantee that the team will be scheduled.
-Teams that are not scheduled will be issued a refun.
-Teams that are scheduled will owe a $15 late fee.
+Late entries may be turned in with both payment and a $15 late fee, but there is not guarantee that the team will be scheduled.
+Teams that are not scheduled will be issued a refund.

 3.The team captain or team representative must attend the mandatory team captain’s meeting.
 If the team captain cannot make the meeting, a representative from the team must come to the meeting in the place of the captain.
-Check the bulletin board and Rowan Rec website for the exact date and time.
+Check imleagues.com and the Rowan Rec website for the exact date and time.
 Failure to attend the team captain meeting will result in your team possibly being ineligible to participate or you will incur a $15 missed captains meeting fee.

 4. The team captain is responsible for informing his/her teammates of the information discussed at the team captain’s meeting.
 They must explain the rules for each specific activity, as well as the time and place of their games.